-Perranuthnoe is a wonderful centre for walking with the coastal footpath leading away to the east towards Cudden point and o the west to Marazion and St Michael’s Mount.
-We enjoyed walking to Trenow Cove in the autumn along the coastal footpath to the west and out to Stackhouse Cove to the east in the spring …to be cont come back soon!
+Perranuthnoe is a wonderful centre for walking the coastal footpath.
+Choose between the eastern route towards Cudden point and Prussia Cove or turn the westwards to Marazion and St Michael’s Mount.
+We enjoyed the walk to Trenow Cove in the autumn

 Back to the top